U-siro/LPOPBancho/README.md

 # LPOPBancho
-LPOPBancho Issue Tracker and source code(comming soon)
+LPOPBancho Issue Tracker and source code(Coming Soon)

 # Download?
-<a href="https://raw.githubusercontent.com/Castar/LPOPBancho/master/LPOPBanchoLauncher.cmd" download>Download</a> and Run.
-You need original and unpatched osu.
+<a href="https://raw.githubusercontent.com/Castar/LPOPBancho/master/LPOPBanchoLauncher.cmd" download>Download</a> and Run it.
+You need to have original and unpatched osu! client.

 # Problem?
-[Report](https://github.com/Castar/LPOPBancho/issues) to get fixed! but only two person developing, and can delayed.
+[Report](https://github.com/Castar/LPOPBancho/issues) to get fixed!
+But only two people are developing this, and can delayed.

 # What are working?
 - [ ] Ranking Listing